Rapporteket/rapbase/README.md

 Please provide any comments (*e.g.* on proposed enhancements, shortcomings, errors) through the [issue tracker](https://github.com/Rapporteket/rapbase/issues).

 ## Contributing
-Contributors submit their code by forking from the 'rel' branch and opening of pull request.
-Development workflow must apply unit testing of the code.
-In addition to automated testing proposed changes and additions to the *rapbase* code will be accepted (or rejected) based on manual code reviews.
-Code that is accepted will be merged into the 'rel' branch, tagged and used for full scale TESTING and QA prior to PRODUCTION deployment.
+If you want to make changes to this project please follow the [Contributing guide](https://rapporteket.github.io/rapbase/CONTRIBUTING.html).
+Proposed changes to the *rapbase* code will be accepted (or rejected) based on manual code reviews.
+Code that is accepted will be merged into the main branch and used for full scale TESTING and QA prior to making a release for PRODUCTION deployment.

 ## Ethics
 Please note that the 'rapbase' project is released with a